grafana/grafana/docs/sources/alerting/manage-notifications/create-notification-policy.md

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
 1. Click **Notification policies**.
 1. From the **Choose Alertmanager** dropdown, select an Alertmanager.
 By default, the **Grafana Alertmanager** is selected.
-1. To add a top level specific policy, go to the Specific routing section and click **+ New specific policy**.
+1. To add a top level specific policy, go to the Specific routing section and click **+New specific policy**.
 1. In the Matching labels section, add one or more rules for matching alert labels.
 1. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the nested policies.
 1. Optionally, enable **Continue matching subsequent sibling nodes** to continue matching sibling policies even after the alert matched the current policy.
 When this option is enabled, you can get more than one notification for one alert.